-- Yunnan boasts a variety of natural wonders: deep gorges, towering karst mountains, splendid snow-capped mountains, and the foothills of the Himalayas.
+- Yunnan boasts a variety of natural wonders: deep gorges, towering karst formations, rainforest, rice terraces, lovely lakes, and splendid snow-capped mountains in the foothills of the Tibetan plateau.

 - Yunnan, home to 25 ethnic minorities, is a place to experience the unique cultures of China 's ethnic minority groups.

-- Yunnan has well-preserved ancient towns and villages, with ancient buildings, worn blue stone streets, and traditional cultures.
+- Yunnan has well-preserved old towns and villages, with ancient buildings, well-worn blue-stone streets, and rich histories.